hpaolini/indexino-js/README.md

 # Indexino

-Indexino parses book indexes from INI*-like* configuration files.
+Indexino parses book indexes from INI-like configuration files.
 It's a rapid alternative to CSV and Excel.

 ## Sample configuration